-- effects of stroke
+- Effects of stroke.

 - Alzheimer’s disease and other forms of dementia.

-The caregiver helps the person with many tasks.
+Caregivers help with many tasks.
 These include shopping, preparing and eating food, cleaning, taking medicine, bathing, and dressing.
 Caregivers also provide company and emotional support.

 Some caregivers are paid.
 Many are friends or family members of the person who needs care.
 Providing care for a loved one can be rewarding.
 But it can also be very challenging.

-Why is caregiving so hard?
+Why is caregiving challenging?

 Caregiving is also hard because you often see many changes in your loved one: